laroche/arm-devel-infrastructure/docs/DebianLxc.md

-Debian Lxc Setup
+Debian lxc setup
 ----------------

-Lxc (server) install
+lxc (server) install
 --------------------

 If you want to install lxc software and configure it, you can